Which consumers can enter the free market?

 The competitive environment for electricity trading leads to a decrease of the price of electricity and an increase of the quality of services.
 Customers have the option to choose their supplier and to negotiate the terms and conditions of the contracts and select billing option, as well as to request additional services related to the power supply.

 In addition, the customers could freely change their supplier and pick the best services that meet their needs.

 Are there risks from entering the free market?The liberalization of the electricity market is an irreversible process that follows the directives of the EU and Bulgaria, as a member state, will carry it out to the end.
 In case the supplier isn’t able to fulfill the terms and conditions of contract, the consumer has the right to choose a different supplier.
 There is no risk for the consumer of not being supplied with electricity.
 Even of his supplier is unable to deliver, the client will automatically be transferred to the Supplier of last resort, who will service the consumer until the later chooses another supplier on the free market.

 What is the mechanism of buying and selling electricity?

-How does the open electricity market work?
+How does the free electricity market work?